arclab-hku/unitree_ros/README.md

 # Introduction
 Here are the ROS packages of Unitree robots, namely Laikago, Aliengo and A1.
 You can load robots and joint controllers in Gazebo, so you can do low-level control(control the torque, position and angular velocity) on the robot joints.
 Please watch out that the Gazebo simulation cannot do high-level control, namely walking.
 Besides of these simulation functions, you can also control your real robots in ROS by the `unitree_legged_real`.
 For real robots, you can do high-level and low-level control by our ROS packages.

+This branch allows multiple robots to be controlled by the same computer.

 ## Packages:
 Robot description: `a1_description`, `aliengo_description`, `laikago_description`